Toole County, Montana

 Toole County is a county in the northern portion of the U.S. state of Montana.
 As of the 2020 census, the population was 4,971.
 Its county seat is Shelby.
 The county was established in 1914 from parts of Hill County and Teton County and was named after Joseph Toole, the first and fourth governor of Montana.
 Its northern boundary is the Canada–United States border south of Alberta.

 Geography

 According to the United States Census Bureau, the county has a total area of 1946 sqmi, of which 1916 sqmi is land and 30 sqmi (1.5%) is water.

 Its northern boundary is the Canada–United States border.
 A part of its southern boundary by the southwestern county corner is formed by Marias River, which flows eastward through the southern part of the county.
+In 2009 a 14 mile stretch of the river was designated as Marias River State Park.
 In the eastern part are several creeks, the largest of which is Willow, which rises in the Sweet Grass Hills and follows a southerly course through the county.
 In the Sweet Grass Hills and elsewhere indications of oil and gas have been found.